Chas Gessner

-Chas Gessner (born August 17, 1981) is a former American football wide receiver.
+Chas Gessner (born August 17, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was signed by the New England Patriots as an undrafted free agent in 2003 to begin his NFL career and earned a Super Bowl ring in his first year as a member of their practice squad.
-He played college football and college lacrosse at Brown.
+He played college football and college lacrosse for the Brown Bears.
 He was an All-American in both sports.

 Gessner was also a member of the New York Jets, Tampa Bay Buccaneers, Seattle Seahawks, the Berlin Thunder of NFL Europe, Orlando Predators of the Arena League, and the Florida Tuskers of the UFL.

-Chas Gessner is currently the founder and CEO of Vitality Rx which is a Men's health subscription wellness platform targeting the root causes of age-related symptoms through a hybrid of telemedicine and concierge diagnostics.
+Gessner is currently the founder and CEO of Vitality Rx which is a Men's health subscription wellness platform targeting the root causes of age-related symptoms through a hybrid of telemedicine and concierge diagnostics.

-Early years
+Early life

 Gessner attended Our Lady of the Good Counsel High School in Wheaton, Maryland and was a good student and a letterman in football, basketball, and lacrosse.
 In football, he won All-County and All-Conference honors.
 In lacrosse, he was a team captain and won All-America honors.

 College career

-Chas Gessner was an All-American in Football at the Ivy League's Brown University.
-He also earned All-American honors on Brown's lacrosse team, making him a rare two-sport All-American at Brown University.
+Gessner was an All-American in Football at the Ivy League's Brown University.
+He also earned All-American honors on Brown's lacrosse team, making him a rare two-sport All-American at Brown.

-Brown University senior All-American Chas Gessner, who led the nation in receiving, placed sixth in the voting for the Walter Payton Award, presented annually to the nation's top I-AA player.
+Brown University senior All-American Gessner, who led the nation in receiving, placed sixth in the voting for the Walter Payton Award, presented annually to the nation's top I-AA player.
 Gessner's sixth-place finish was the highest finish ever for a Brown football player.

 A two-time Payton Award finalist, Gessner led the nation with 11.4 receptions per game, completing the 2002 season with 114 receptions, third best in NCAA I-AA history.

 Gessner tied an NCAA I-AA record with 24 receptions against Rhode Island, a record held by legendary NFL wide receiver Jerry Rice, who caught 24 passes for Mississippi Valley State against Southern University in 1983.
 Gessner made 14 catches in the first half alone against the Rams.
 He hauled in 24 passes for 207 yards and two touchdowns (12 yards, 14 yards), and was named the National I-AA Offensive Player of the Week by The Sports Network, the Ivy League Offensive Player of the Week, and the New England Football Writers Gold Helmet Award Winner.

 His average of 11.4 receptions per game is also third in I-AA history.
 Gessner's 292 career receptions are 4th in NCAA I-AA history, and second in the Ivy League record book, while his 36 career touchdown receptions are second best in Ivy football history and 10th in NCAA I-AA history.
 Gessner completed his career with 3,408 all-time receiving yards, 18th best in I-AA history.